You’re tossing and turning. You’re flipping your pillow over to find the cool side, but everything feels warm.

 But don’t panic – you will sleep well again, and we’re here with more information about sleeping in the heat and ways to find relief from those hot summer nights.

-Many people wonder if it’s unhealthy to sleep in the heat.
+Many people wonder if it’s unhealthy to sleep in the heat, especially when a heat wave rolls around.
 The answer is a little mixed.
 For one thing, people have survived for thousands of years before air conditioning was invented.
 But now that AC is an option – is it bad for you to sleep in the heat?

 But in addition to making you uncomfortable and interfering with healthy sleep patterns, being too hot at any time of day or night can cause health risks like dehydration and heat stroke.
 That’s why it’s important to recognize the first signs of heat exhaustion, which can include:

 Read more about heat stroke and treatment options for relief.
-If you’re worried for yourself or someone else who may not be able to cool down, and is confused or weak, call 911.
+If you’re worried for yourself or someone else who may not be able to cool down, and are confused or weak, call 911.

 James Davig, PhD is a sleep psychologist at Regions Hospital Sleep Health Center.
-He’s familiar with questions about how to sleep without AC, so he’s gathered some tips for us on sleeping well in a warm room.
+He’s familiar with questions about how to sleep without AC, so he’s gathered some tips for us on sleeping well when it feels too hot to sleep:

-Heat rises.
-Sleep on the ground floor or in the basement if you live in a multi-story home.
-Even if that means gathering up your pillow, sheet and cell phone charger, and setting up a makeshift bed on the couch.
+Heat rises, making upstairs rooms (where people traditionally sleep) unpleasantly hot.
+On especially hot nights, head for lower ground.
+Sleep on the first floor or in the basement if you live in a multi-story home.
+Even if that means gathering up your pillow, sheet and cell phone charger and setting up a makeshift bed on the couch.

 Take a cool shower before bed

-Taking a cool shower can lower your body temperature and help you relax before bed.
+Taking a cool shower before bed can lower your body temperature and help you relax.
 It’s also likely to improve that sticky feeling that makes it difficult to sleep.
 (Avoid putting on any lotion before bed as that can make the sticky feeling worse.)

 Keep a bottle of water nearby